The Brutal World of Sam Harris: Part Two

 Harris evaluates them completely differently.

 Gaza is seen as a massive bombardment of one of the densest civilian populations on earth.
 Roughly 83% non-combatants among the dead.
 Thirty hospitals destroyed or severely damaged.
 The entire tunnel network collapsed from above with bunker-busting munitions, whatever happened to be sitting on top.
 Forty to fifty thousand dead.
-Harris's verdict: largely justified.
+Harris's proclaims this largely justified.
 Hamas bears the moral responsibility.
 Israel had no real choice.

 A strike that killed very few civilians gets criticized for how it was conducted politically.
 A campaign that killed tens of thousands of civilians gets defended as essentially the best available of a lot of bad options.